Friday, 6 February 2026

 • Cluster Autoscaler (CA): Slower; waits for cloud provider group updates

-• Karpenter: Faster; provisions nodes in seconds via direct APIs.
+• Karpenter: Faster; provisions nodes in seconds via direct APIs; better for rapid, "spiky" traffic.

 Cost Control